-The EMS field personnel shall utilize sound clinical judgment and follow the appropriate Imperial County EMS policies and treatment protocols including:

-- 1. Initiate care as clinically indicated with the appropriate basic life support (BLS) and advanced life support (ALS) interventions. - 2.
+- A. The EMS field personnel shall utilize sound clinical judgment and follow the appropriate Imperial County EMS policies and treatment protocols including: - 1.
+Initiate care as clinically indicated with the appropriate basic life support (BLS) and advanced life support (ALS) interventions. - 2.
 Initiate vascular access only as clinically indicated.
 IV therapy should only be initiated pursuant to Imperial County treatment protocols for patients that require the following: - a.
 Administration of IV medication(s), or - b.
 Administration of IV fluid bolus or fluid resuscitation. - 3.
 In the judgement of the attending paramedic the patient's condition could worsen and either (a) or (b) noted above may become necessary prior to arrival at the receiving hospital ED. - 4.
 Discontinue ECG monitoring before removing the patient from the ambulance if there are no clinical indications for cardiac monitoring.

-X. APOD UNUSUAL EVENTS
+X. APOD Unusual Events:

-The proliferation of APOD that leads to the lack of sufficient ambulances to respond to emergencies are considered APOD Unusual Events.
+- A. The proliferation of APOD that leads to the lack of sufficient ambulances to respond to emergencies are considered APOD Unusual Events.
 These events threaten public health and safety by preventing EMS response to emergency medical incidents.
-To mitigate the effects of these APOD Unusual Events the following are hereby established:

-- 1. Criteria for an APOD Unusual Event: - a.
-APOD exceeding 20 minutes is occurring, and; - b.
-The ambulance provider identifies and documents low EMS system ambulance availability due to APOD - c.
-Low ambulance availability is to be determined by the EMS supervisor and generally means there are less than 5 available units available for emergency response

-APOD Unusual Event Procedures

-All patients to go to the waiting room require evaluation by an RN before transferred to the Waiting Room.
-The RN's name should be included in the EMS documentation

-2. EMS field personnel are authorized to inform ED medical personnel that they are transitioning patient care and immediately offloading a patient on APOD to a hospital bed or other suitable hospital sitting or reclining device, including the emergency department waiting room, as appropriate for patient condition provided the patient meets the following criteria:
+To mitigate the effects of these APOD Unusual Events the following are hereby established: - B. To be an APOD Unusual Event the following criteria must be met: - 1.
+APOD exceeding 20 minutes is occurring - 2.
+The transporting ambulance provider agencies identify and document low EMS system ambulance availability due to APOD - C. APOD Unusual Event Procedures - 1.
+All patients to go to the waiting room require evaluation by an RN before transferred to the waiting room.
+The RN's name should be included in the EMS documentation. - a.
+EMS field personnel are authorized to inform ED medical personnel that they are transitioning patient care and immediately offloading a patient on APOD to a hospital bed or other suitable hospital sitting or reclining device, including the emergency department waiting room, as appropriate for patient condition provided the patient meets the following criteria:

-- a.
-Stable vital signs

-- b.
-Alert and oriented

-- c.
-No ALS interventions in place

-- d.
-Is not on a Welfare and Institutions Code (WIC) 5150 hold
+- i.
+Stable vital signs - ii.
+Alert and oriented - iii.
+No ALS interventions in place - iv.
+Is not on a Welfare and Institutions Code (WIC) 5150 hold - 2.
 EMS field personnel shall make every attempt to notify ED medical personnel that they must immediately return to service.
-EMS personnel should document on their ePCR each attempt, and include the time ED personnel contact, and that individual's name and position.
+EMS personnel should document on their ePCR each attempt, and include the time ED personnel was contacted, and that individual's name and position. - a.
 EMS field personnel may use the written EMS report for transfer of care if ED medical personnel are unavailable to take a verbal report and then post ePCR to hospital dashboard.

 XI.
-Extended APOD
+Extended APOD:

-Definition: